Skip to main content

 Lifecycle

-A blueprint is the portable source of deployment intent.
-Staging is a user-owned deployment directory where a service can be inspected, configured, started, tested, and prepared before it becomes permanent.
-A deployed install is the system-owned service created from the selected staging state.
-The staging directory is self-contained and contains everything needed to run the service in staging.
+A blueprint is the portable source of app intent.
+Staging is a user-owned deployment directory where the app can be inspected, configured, started, tested, and prepared before it becomes permanent.
+A deployed install is the permanent app instance created from the selected staging state.
+The staging directory is self-contained and contains everything needed to run the app in staging.

 For services that do not require customization, Reploy can also install directly from the blueprint and skip the persistent staging directory.